dabrady/qmk_firmware/readme.md

 [![GitHub contributors](https://img.shields.io/github/contributors/zsa/qmk_firmware.svg)](https://github.com/zsa/qmk_firmware/pulse/monthly)
 [![GitHub forks](https://img.shields.io/github/forks/zsa/qmk_firmware.svg?style=social&label=Fork)](https://github.com/zsa/qmk_firmware/)

-This purpose of this fork is maintain a clean repo that only contains the keyboard code that we need, and as little else as possible.
-This is to keep it lightweight, since we only need a couple of keyboards.
-This is the repo that the EZ Configurator will pull from.
+This purpose of my fork of [ZSA's fork](https://github.com/zsa/qmk_firmware) is maintain a clean repo that only contains the keyboard code that I need, and as little else as possible.
+This is to keep it lightweight, since I currently only own two QMK-supported keyboards: the ZSA Moonlander and the NuPhy Air75 v2.
 ## Documentation

 * [See the official documentation on docs.qmk.fm](https://docs.qmk.fm)